Kichura/MCWine/README.md

 ![MCWine Icon](https://i.imgur.com/sykJqfG.png)
 # MCWine
-MCWine is a fabric-based modpack designed to bring better performance, brand new fixes and a compatibility system to allow players to connect to older servers out of the box.
+MCWine is a fabric-based modpack designed to bring better performance, brand new fixes and a compatibility system to allow players to connect to newer & older servers out of the box.

 (This project may contain bugs via specific mods, If you are sensitive to these kinds of issues; Please don't use modpack unless you know any better)